-Symptoms of oral thrush can include:
+You develop symptoms of oral thrush, which can include:

 - white patches (plaques) in the mouth that can often be wiped off, leaving behind red areas that may bleed slightly

 - loss of taste or an unpleasant taste in the mouth

 - cracks at the corners of the mouth